jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 limit | int | Number of business results to return.
 By default, it will return 20.
 Maximum is 50. sort by | string | Suggestion to the search algorithm that the results be sorted by one of the these modes: best_match, rating, review_count or distance.
 The default is best_match.
 Note that specifying the sort_by is a suggestion (not strictly enforced) to Yelp's search, which considers multiple input parameters to return the most relevant results.
 For example, the rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a Bayesian average.
 This is to prevent skewing results to businesses with a single review. offset | int | Offset the list of returned business results by this amount.

-## Working with the APIs
-This program allows users to obtain restaurant review and weather information based on customized location and business type.

-The Yelp Fusion APIs offer several endpoints including search, business details, etc. Each endpoint returns a specific facet about the businesses in Yelp's database.
-Its construct is similar to many database APIs in that one first needs to identify a unique ID of the desired entity by certain parameters in order to obtain more attributes of it, hence the separate end points search and business details.

 In reviewing the API documentations, we summarized the following limits of the service.
   1. A client is limited to 5,000 APIs per 24 hours resetting every midnight UTC.